manuelbomi/RFID-IIoT-Pipeline------Enterprise-Grade-IoT-Streaming-Platform-with-Kafka-PostgreSQL--and-Docker/README.md

 ##### The RFID IIoT Pipeline is a comprehensive, production-ready data streaming platform designed specifically for massive-scale IoT and Industrial IoT (IIoT) applications.

 ![Image](https://github.com/user-attachments/assets/65f74fd5-6dc3-40b0-b511-13a059f82342)
-(Edge Computing Architecture for Cost Optimization)

 ##### This solution enables enterprises to process, analyze, and manage real-time data from thousands of RFID devices and sensors at the edge before selectively pushing valuable insights to the cloud.
+By way of concise description, the platform is an edge computing architecture for cost optimization and scalable proceesing of massive streaming data from IoT devices